brodyberg/heroku_redis_example/README.markdown

 ## Create Controller which will initiate Resque worker

-* Create a controller that will respond to http requests and create our background job
+In this step we write the code that will be initiated by a web request and itself initiate a worker.

 * `RAILS_ROOT/script/generate controller trogdor`
 * Create this method in the controller: